Free people search

 Zoominfo is an aggregate of employment and company info that pulls from multiple sources.
 You can search by name or company.

-The social network:
+The big social networks:

 Plugging the name into these search engines may be helpful - especially if the person has a unique name.
 However, when the person has a relatively common name, you're going to be inundated with results that must be narrowed down.
 To eliminate irrelevant results, you can make use of the advanced search tools each of these search engines offer.